 As noted earlier in the syllabus, in the Participation section, part of your course grade is based on completing several participation assignments.
-Some of these assignments will involve completing a "check-in."
-Typically, the check-ins involve answering a single question using the Quizzes tool, by the appropriate Sunday deadline.
+These assignments will involve completing a "check-in."
+Typically, the check-ins involve answering a single question using the Quizzes tool, by the appropriate deadline.